Toymaker VTech hit by largest-ever hack targeting kids

 Security experts said they expected the size of the breach would prompt governments to scrutinize VTech and other toymakers to review their security.

-“The disclosure of the scope of the breach is troubling,” said Jaclyn Falkowski, a spokeswoman for Connecticut’s attorney general.
+“The disclosure of the scope of the breach is disturbing,” said Jaclyn Falkowski, a spokeswoman for Connecticut’s attorney general.

 Connecticut and Illinois said on Monday they plan to investigate the breach.
 Regulators in Hong Kong are also looking into the matter.